 Amenthis is my joy to follow my saviour st alphonsus rodrigues 31 oct 2019.jpg

-Posted in MARIAN QUOTES, QUOTES of the SAINTS, QUOTES on DEATH, QUOTES on DIVINE PROVIDENCE, QUOTES on FAITH, QUOTES on GRACE, QUOTES on LOVE, QUOTES on PEACE, QUOTES on PERSEVERANCE, QUOTES on the CHURCH, QUOTES on TRUST in GOD, SAINT of the DAY, The TRANSFIGURATION
+Posted in MARIAN QUOTES, QUOTES of the SAINTS, QUOTES on DEATH, QUOTES on DIVINE PROVIDENCE, QUOTES on FAITH, QUOTES on GRACE, QUOTES on LOVE, QUOTES on PEACE, QUOTES on PERSEVERANCE, QUOTES on the CHURCH, QUOTES on TRUST and complete CONFIDENCE in GOD, SAINT of the DAY, The TRANSFIGURATION

 Quote/s of the Day – 17 September – St Zygmunt Felinski